After A Freak Accident, A Doctor Finds Insight Into 'Living Life And Facing Death'

 In my early childhood, she used crutches and a brace and was extremely physically capable.
 And then, over time, from the early '80s on, it's just been a very slow decline to the point now where she really requires an electric wheelchair, has a little bit of ability to stand, but not for very long, etc. ...

 People think you're Jesus because you've gone through something special.
-They treat you like you've got special knowledge or they treat you a little bit like Frankenstein.
+They treat you like you've got special knowledge, or they treat you a little bit like Frankenstein.
 Of course, those two responses are related.
 Neither of them is accurate.
 But that's the kind of vibe you can get — a lot of us who have disabilities know very well.
 And I had seen that.
 I knew how to read that, thanks to my mother.

 On deciding to pursue palliative medicine

 I started doing a little work [in] arts advocacy and disability rights.
 But basically ... thanks to the disability rights movement, I realized that disability is not something to be ashamed of.
 It's not something to overcome, to put behind you — it's something to work with.
 It doesn't go away.
-I can't overcome this, it's my daily experience.
+I can't overcome this; it's my daily experience.
 So instead the compulsion was to work with it — in a professional way that I could make a living.
-And medicine lit up, theoretically, as a way where I could use these experiences and pay them forward in some way, or draw from them — not overcome them and put them behind me.
+And medicine lit up, theoretically, as a way where I could use these experiences and pay them forward in some way or draw from them — not overcome them and put them behind me.

 On palliative care and the treatment of suffering

-That's why I think hospice and palliative medicine is so interesting: You don't just treat pain.
+That's why I think hospice and palliative medicine is so interesting.
+You don't just treat pain.
 You treat suffering.
-Suffering is a multi-headed beast. ...
+Suffering is a multiheaded beast. ...
 Basically palliative care is the treatment of suffering, versus the rest of medicine as the treatment of disease. ...

 So what is suffering?
 Well, suffering, there's a lot of different ways to define it.
 Cicely Saunders, the grandmother of hospice work, she called it "total pain."
 That [it has] a physical component, a psychological and emotional component, a spiritual component.
-It's a multi-headed entity.
+It's a multiheaded entity.
 One might say it affects how you see yourself.
 It affects your identity.
 I've come to understand suffering as a wedge — a gap that opens up in you.
 The gap between the world you have and the world you want.
 So, it gets at your desire, it gets at your longing, it gets at what you're lacking.

 On finding the balance between life and death, and joy and sorrow